CPD

 Session Types

-Some circles will be open-themed (e.g. psychodynamic therapists sharing current reflections); others will be topic-specific (e.g. exploring ‘trauma and the body’ or ‘female hormones and psychotherapy’).
+Some circles will be open-themed (e.g. psychodynamic therapists sharing current reflections); others will be topic-specific (e.g. the EDI/TADF Cafe or the Analytic Film Discussion Group’).

-You’re welcome to attend and contribute as you want to.
-No hierarchy, no experts—just peers learning and growing together.
+You’re welcome to attend and contribute as much as you want to – there is no obligation to speak or present.

 The Format – One Example